 To further strengthen its mission of partnering with graduate faculty and programs to advance excellence in graduate education at the University of Michigan, Rackham is now pursuing a community discussion with the proposed goal of ending the use of the GRE in doctoral program admissions, beginning with the 2022-2023 admissions cycle.
 If this change is enacted, GRE general test scores will no longer be collected on the Rackham application for use in doctoral admissions at the University of Michigan.

 Preliminary discussions of the use of the GRE in graduate admissions were held with chairs and directors of Rackham programs and the Rackham Executive Board during the 2021 winter term.
-There will be further opportunity for comment and discussion of the proposed change to the Rackham application by the Rackham community.
-These opportunities are (1) graduate faculty forums on November 11 and 12; (2) a mechanism for members of the graduate community to provide written feedback on the proposed change; and (3) the solicitation of feedback from Rackham doctoral programs.
-Input received through these feedback mechanisms will be made available to the Rackham Executive Board, which will advise the Rackham dean with respect to the proposed change.
-The Rackham dean will make a decision about the proposed change by the end of fall term 2021 and communicate the outcome to the Rackham community.
+There were further opportunities for comment and discussion of the proposed change to the Rackham application from the Rackham community.
+These opportunities were (1) graduate faculty forums on November 11 and 12; (2) a mechanism for members of the graduate community to provide written feedback on the proposed change; and (3) the solicitation of feedback from Rackham doctoral programs.
+Input received through these feedback mechanisms was made available to the Rackham Executive Board, which is advising the Rackham dean with respect to the proposed change.
+The Rackham dean will make a decision about the proposed change early in the winter 2022 term and communicate the outcome to the Rackham community.